WWE Rumors: WWE Revealed The Undertaker’s ‘Wrestlemania’ Opponent During ‘Raw’ Segment

 It has been rumored for weeks that Braun Strowman would face Roman Reigns at Wrestlemania 33 for the WWE Universal Championship.
 That is if Reigns walks out of San Antonio with the WWE Universal title as expected.
 After WWE’s reveal of Strowman during The Undertaker’s promo on Raw, the two heavyweights clashing on the grandest stage of them all seems to be what WWE has planned for both men in Orlando.

-Last year, it was rumored for awhile that Strowman vs. The Undertaker would happen at Wrestlemania 32 because Vince McMahon thought it would be a good matchup.
+Last year, it was rumored for a while that Strowman vs. The Undertaker would happen at Wrestlemania 32 because Vince McMahon thought it would be a good matchup.
 Braun is a new opponent for The Deadman, and it would be a career-making match for Strowman, On paper, he is right.
 However, the match was not booked last year, but WWE may be giving Strowman vs. Undertaker another chance for Wrestlemania 33.

 [Featured Image by WWE]